-Find out as much as possible about the products you’re photographing, if possible, through pictures, so you know what you’re working with.
-Something like this can help you on your journey knowing how to photograph earrings.
+Find out as much as possible about the products you’re photographing, if possible.
+That way, you know what you’re working with right off the bat.
+Something this simple can help you on your journey in knowing how to photograph earrings.

 What are the goals for the shoot?

-Similarly, you’ll also need to consider where the images will be used.
+Similarly, you’ll also need to consider where the client will use the images.
 If they’re e-commerce images for Amazon, for example, that comes with specific requirements (like a white background).
-If they’re meant for a print catalogue, you might need to make sure your final images are a higher DPI, etc.
+If they need them for a print catalog, you might need to make sure your final images are a higher DPI, etc.